innovationXchange is DFAT's development innovation hub.

 The Uruguay Round of trade negotiations called for the creation of the World Trade Organization (WTO) and with it a better outcome for agriculture.
-Under the WTO, the Agreement on Agriculture was negotiated and came into force, with the WTO, on 1 January 1995.
+Under the WTO, the Agreement on Agriculture was negotiated and came into force on 1 January 1995.
 The Agreement on Agriculture provides the basic legal framework governing agricultural trade.

 The Agreement on Agriculture recalls WTO Members’ long term objective to establish a fair and market oriented agricultural trading system.
 It focuses on three main pillars: